-In accordance with SLFRF FAQ No. 6.4, the National Environmental Policy Act (NEPA) does not apply to Treasury's administration of SLFRF grants.
+In accordance with SLFRF FAQ No. 6.4, the National Environmental Policy Act (NEPA) does not apply to Treasury's administration of the SLFRF funds.
 However, projects that are supported with funds from other federal financial assistance programs may be subject to NEPA requirements.